Ulcerative Colitis and Alcohol: Is It Safe To Drink?

 Back in 1875, Sir Samuel Wilks and Walter Moxon of Guy's Hospital in London published the first clinical description of ulcerative colitis — a chronic condition that affects the large intestine, causing persistent inflammation, chronic diarrhea, and ulceration of the colon.

 At the time, distinguishing UC from other gastrointestinal diseases, such as Crohn's disease or tuberculosis of the intestines, was a challenge.
 The development of new diagnostic tools and techniques, such as sigmoidoscopy, helped streamline the diagnosis process.
 However, questions about this complex condition still come up.
 For example, what happens if we add alcohol to the mix?
-What is the best alcohol to drink with ulcerative colitis?
-And can alcohol cause colitis?
-Let's dive into the science!
+Can alcohol cause colitis?
+What’s the relationship between alcohol, gut inflammation symptoms, and colitis?
+What are the possible risks of mixing medications such as mesalamine and alcohol?
+And what does science say about what to drink with ulcerative colitis?
+Let's dive in!

 Living With UC